modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-14-sect-2.md

 	WORK (Mayor and Queloz): “Fundamental questions about the universe’s structure and history have always fascinated human beings.
 In 1995, Michel Mayor and Didier Queloz announced the first discovery of a planet outside our solar system, an exoplanet, orbiting a solar-type star in our home galaxy, the Milky Way.
 Using custom-made instruments, they were able to see planet 51 Pegasi b, in the Pegasus constellation.
 Since then over 4,000 exoplanets have been found in the Milky Way.
 Eventually, we may find an answer to the eternal question of whether other life is out there.”

-!!! info "PHYSICS CONTENT (based on *Press release, Award ceremony Speech, Popular information* and *Advanced Information*.)"
+!!! info "PHYSICS CONTENT (based on *Press release, Award ceremony Speech, Popular information* and *Advanced Information*)."

 	- In October 1995, Michel Mayor and Didier Queloz announced the first discovery of a planet outside our solar system, an exoplanet.
 They were able to see planet 51 Pegasi b which is 50 light years from the Earth.
 It is a gaseous ball comparable with the solar system’s biggest gas giant, Jupiter.